How to Stay Calm When Facing Uncertainty

 That’s also the reason why standing desks do not really work.
 Just because you don’t sit does not mean that you move al lot more.
 The body has a mechanism that works like an on/off switch.
 It’s triggered when you get up from sitting.
 Thus sitting down and getting up frequently is better than merely standing.
-Thus
+Therefore

 I also make an effort do wash dishes using my left hand which is weaker and requires more focus.
 You can also walk the dog.
-I also regular jump up and down, stretch and perform various types of exercises throughout the day.
+I also regularly jump up and down, stretch and perform various types of exercises throughout the day.
 When you are

 On the other hand sitting still for long periods of time not only harms our health directly it also leads to anxiety and stress thus causing even more psychosomatic issues.
 Unless of course you sit still and meditate.

 You don’t need to sit down though.
 You can meditate by doing whatever you do anyway.
 How is that even possible?